GabeScott/standard-works-vault/General Conference/1985 April - He Is in Charge.md

 # He Is in Charge

-*By Helio da Rocha Camargo - Of the First Quorum of the Seventy*
+By Elder Helio da Rocha Camargo - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1985 General Conference*